ZwickyTransientFacility/ztf-avro-alert/README.md

 Repository with the ZTF Avro schemas, example data products, and simple example scripts demonstrating how to work with them.

-Additional documentation is available in the `docs\` directory, which is rendered [here](https://zwickytransientfacility.github.io/ztf-avro-alert/).
+Additional documentation is available in the `docs/` directory, which is rendered [here](https://zwickytransientfacility.github.io/ztf-avro-alert/).

 Schemas are in `schema/` and are given as .avsc files.  `alert.avsc` is the top-level schema.